-Bing Eating Disorder: Characterised by recurrent episodes of binge eating accompanied by marked distress and feelings such as that of being uncomfortable full, eating more rapidly than normal or eating large amounts of food when not physically hungry on a regular basis.
+Binge Eating Disorder: Characterised by recurrent episodes of binge eating accompanied by marked distress and feelings such as that of being uncomfortable full, eating more rapidly than normal or eating large amounts of food when not physically hungry on a regular basis.

 Pica: Characterised by persistent eating of non-nutritive substances such as dirt or clay.

 Rumination Disorder: Characterised by repeated regurgitation of food that may be re-chewed, re-swallowed or spit out.